openblockchains/blockchain-whitepapers/README.md

-The Art of the Steal
+# Blockchain Whitepapers - Fiction, Fiction, Fiction - The Art of the Steal

-# Blockchain Whitepapers

 ![](i/trolly-cryptosplit.png)